-At the time the virtual court proceeding is scheduled to begin, the judge or a member of the judge's staff will connect with all parties and counsel of record using Zoom software.
-Once it has been determined by the judge that all necessary individuals are present and able to see and hear what is transpiring at the proceeding, the hearing shall progress as though the parties were physically present, subject to the rules specifically adopted for virtual court hearings.
+At the time the virtual court proceeding is scheduled to begin, the judge or referee or a member of the judge's staff will connect with all parties and counsel of record using Zoom software or such other software that has been approved.
+Once it has been determined by the judge or referee that all necessary individuals are present and able to see and hear what is transpiring at the proceeding, the hearing shall progress as though the parties were physically present, subject to the rules specifically adopted for virtual court hearings.

-If a court reporter will be transcribing the virtual court hearing, before testimony or other evidence is taken, the judge shall obtain the verbal consent of all the parties and attorneys on the record to have the court reporter record the proceedings to create a record, even though the court reporter may not be physically present in a courtroom as provided in Section 12-17-275, Ala.
+Virtual Court Hearings with Court Reporter.
+If a court reporter will be recording the virtual court hearing by videoconferencing, before testimony or other evidence is taken, the judge or referee shall obtain the verbal consent of all the parties and attorneys on the record to have the court reporter record the proceedings to create a record, even though the court reporter may not be physically present in a courtroom as provided in Section 12-17-275, Ala.
 Code 1975.
-Once all parties and counsel of record consent, the official court reporter shall be present through-out the video conference and able to see and communicate with every witness who appears remotely using Zoom software or such other video conference software that has been approved by the judge presiding over the virtual court hearing.
-Prior to a witness testifying, the court reporter shall ascertain the identity of the witness and administer the oath to the witness remotely.
-At all times during the witness's testimony, the court reporter shall be able to see, hear and communicate with the witness who is testifying.
-The court reporter shall record the video conference just as though the hearing were being conducted with all parties and counsel appearing in person, but if the court reporter is requested to transcribe the record, the court reporter's transcript shall reflect in the transcript that the transcript was made with all individuals appearing remotely with video conferencing, except for any individuals who may have been physically present with the court reporter during the virtual court hearing.
+Once all parties and counsel of record consent, the court reporter shall be present throughout the video conference and able to see and communicate with every witness who appears remotely using Zoom software or such other video conference software that has been approved by the judge or referee presiding over the virtual court hearing.
+Prior to a witness's testifying, the court reporter shall ascertain the identity of the witness and administer the oath to the witness remotely.
+At all times during the witness's testimony, the court reporter shall be able to see, hear, and communicate with the witness who is testifying.
+The court reporter shall record the video conference court hearing just as though the hearing were being conducted with all parties and counsel appearing in person, but if the court reporter is requested to transcribe the record, the court reporter's transcript shall reflect in the transcript that the transcript was made with all individuals appearing remotely with video conferencing, except for any individuals who may have been physically present with the court reporter during the virtual court hearing.

-When the testimony of a witness is needed, the judge or a member of the judge's staff will send an invitation to the witness who is being called to testify by a party or remove the party from Zoom hold.
+When the testimony of a witness is needed, the judge or referee or a member of the judge's staff will send an invitation to the witness who is being called to testify by a party or remove the party from Zoom hold.
 Counsel of record or a self-represented party may contact his or her witness by telephone if the attempt to connect the witness to the video conference is unsuccessful and attempt to determine the cause of the problem and assist with possible solutions.
 At the conclusion of a witness's testimony, the court shall inquire whether the witness may be excused or released from any subpoena.
 If a party indicates that further testimony from the witness may be required, the witness will be notified by the court to remain on call at his or her present location pending further instructions from the party who has indicated further testimony may be needed from the witness.